ONEmCommunications/documents/docs/use_case/post_demo_app_intro.md

+**#post** micro-app is a collaborative application that serves as a virtual post board where users can post small adds sharing information or services.
+Users can post, edit and view adds, search by keyword, contact the add owner, comment and rate.

 In this tutorial we are going to present 3 versions of ONEm's #post application.
-The apps are written using the Django framework ONEm's Python SDK.
+The apps are written in the Django framework using ONEm's Python SDK.

-- **postv1** - a stripped down version of the service; we will be able to create, store and view posts
+- **#postv1** - a stripped down version of the service; we will be able to create, store and view posts
-- **postv2** - on top of v1, we will now add a Search wizard so we can search by keyword/code in all saved posts (ours or others)
+- **#postv2** - on top of v1, we will now add a Search wizard so we can search by keyword/code in all saved posts (ours or others)
-- **postv3** - on top of v2, we will enable interactions with ONEm's restdAPI
+- **#postv3** - on top of v2, we will enable interactions with ONEm's restdAPI

 For prerequisites and running any of the 3 apps locally please refer to: [prerequisites](/getting_started/python_prereq) and [run locally](/getting_started/python_run_local/) tutorials.